 My growth and development as a person, and a future healthcare provider, can be contributed to my countless interactions with so many great leaders here at the University of South Carolina College of Pharmacy.
 When leadership is actively invested in the future of its students, the opportunities to make a difference are endless.

 How does this project impact your goals and future?

 This upcoming week I have the opportunity to present my research regarding Clostridium difficile at the American College of Clinical Pharmacy’s (ACCP) Annual Meeting in Phoenix, AZ.
 Since that start of my project back in 2015, this has been a goal of mine, and for it to come to fruition is fantastic.
 During this trip, I will be receiving a Distinguished Trainee Award from the ACCP Infectious Disease Practice and Research Network.
 It is a great honor, and I am extremely thankful to all the students, faculty, and healthcare professionals who have assisted in my project and made an impact on my early career.

 The realm of infectious disease is dynamic, always changing and developing.
 In ten years, some of the challenges that exist today will be replaced by new problems needing to be solved.
 Hans Zinsser, a 20th century American physician, said that “infectious disease is one of the few genuine adventures left in the world”.
 To me, there is a thrill in learning about infections.
 Even though your interests may vary, I hope you can each find your passion and strive to make a positive difference because of that.

-Tyler is a 3rd year pharmacy student here at the University of South Carolina College of Pharmacy.
-He is set to graduate in May 2019 and looks to either pursue a pharmacy practice residency or PhD in Outcomes Sciences.
+Tyler Wagner is a 3rd year pharmacy student at the University of South Carolina College of Pharmacy.
+He will graduate in May 2019 and plans to pursue a pharmacy practice residency or Ph.D. in Outcomes Sciences.